-4 For instructions about starting and stopping DMF and the mounting service in an HA environment, see SGI InfiniteStorage High Availability Using Linux-HA Heartbeat.
+4 For instructions about starting and stopping DMF and the mounting service in an HA environment, see the SGI HA documentation.

 To view the tag set for a given file, use the dmtag or dmattr commands.
 For example:

 '''

 % dmtag myfile

 42 myfile

 % dmattr -a sitetag myfile

 42

 '''